aquaris-dev/aquaris-dev.github.io/index.md

 We also have active forum threads incl. installation instructions and download links on [htcmania.com](http://www.htcmania.com/forumdisplay.php?f=2091) for Spanish speaking users and on [android-hilfe.de](http://www.android-hilfe.de/forum/bq-forum.2047/) for German speaking users.

-### OMG, I found a bug/issue &ndash; help!!

-Sorry to hear that!
-We put a lot of effort into building our releases, but we'd always like to be better.
-Please report bugs on the [GitHub issue page](https://github.com/aquaris-dev) for the corresponding device project, and we can look into it ASAP!

 ### Is the source code available?

 Absolutely!
 Android is an open source project, and so is ours.
 All code used to build our ROMs is available on GitHub, either directly from us at [Aquaris-dev](https://github.com/aquaris-dev) for device specific projects or as part of [LineageOS](https://github.com/lineageos) for the main system.